ibm-cloud-docs/vpc/file_storage_vpc_create.md

      | **Encryption in transit** | Disabled by default, click the toggle to enable.
 For more information about this feature, see [Encryption in transit - Securing mount connections between file share and host](/docs/vpc?topic=vpc-file-storage-vpc-eit). |
      {: caption="Table 2.
 Values for creating a mount target." caption-side="top"}

-   - If you selected VPC as the access mode, provide a name for the mount target and select the VPC where the file share is to be used in.
+   - If you selected VPC as the access mode, provide a name for the mount target and select a VPC from the list.
+This mount target can be used to mount the file share on any virtual server instance of the selected VPC in the same zone as the file share.
+Cross-zone mounting is not supported.

 1. Encryption at rest.
 By default, all file shares are encrypted by IBM-managed keys.
 You can also choose to create an envelop-encryption for your shares with your own keys.
 If you want to use your own keys, select one of the [key management services](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).